Customers who reach out to customer service departments expect agents to solve their problems quickly and efficiently,...

 but that depends on call center utilization rates.

-Call center agent utilization and how it affects businesses
+How call center agent utilization affects businesses

 How to calculate a call center utilization rate